 This is the first part of two posts.
-The second part will be published shortly.
-Stay tuned!
+To skip to part two, click here.

 Six summers ago I rode my bicycle across America with my friend Les.
 It was a life-changing adventure.
 I remember exactly where I was when I knew not just that I wanted to write a book about it, but that I needed to.